This Is The Wild Ending Of

 The little-discussed, explosive history of Oregon-based "sex cult" Rajneeshpuram is the subject of new Netflix documentary series Wild, Wild Country.
 The six-part series, which was produced by Room 104's Mark and Jay Duplass, tells the story of spiritual teacher Bhagwan Shree Rajneesh, his second-in-command Ma Anand Sheela, and the tensions between Rajneesh's enlightenment-seeking commune and the conservative residents of Antelope, Oregon.

 The town of Antelope was just outside of where Rajneesh and his "sannyasins" settled on an expansive ranch.
-The 60-person town was most unwelcoming of its new, New Age-y neighbors — and those neighbors retaliated to such intolerance with great force.
+The 60-person town was most unwelcoming of its new, New Age-y neighbours — and those neighbours retaliated to such intolerance with great force.

 Advertisement